Snowfall in Portland affects Cavaliers, Trail Blazers

 - Rare ice circle spinning in Middle Fork Snoqualmie River mesmerizes — then breaks apart

 The Trail Blazers beat the Lakers in Los Angeles 108-87 on Tuesday night.
-The team’s flight was diverted to Seattle, and players spent the night there.
-They flew into Portland by midday Wednesday.
+They flew to Seattle, and players spent the night there.
+They flew into Portland by midday Wednesday and stayed at a hotel until game time.

 The Blazers encouraged fans to use their best judgment in whether to attend the game, which was expected to draw a large crowd with the defending NBA champions in town.